HDFGroup/vol-log-based/sneak_peek.md

       perform file writes.
 See PR #42.
     * For its usage, refer to the User Guide in doc/usage.md.
     * See PR #33.
+  + Support VOL connector interface version 3.
+    * HDF5 1.13.3 requires a version 3 connector.
+    * Log VOL will expose the version 3 interface when the HDF5 version is 1.13.3 and above.

 * New optimization
   + Master file opened by rank 0 only when subfiling is enabled.
 This